Please see the ECON 970 Canvas Site for information on Sophomore Tutorials.

 All Economic concentrators are required to take ECON 970 and usually do during Sophomore year.
 At the start of each semester, you must attend the ECON 970 meeting where you can meet all the ECON 970 instructors and receive instructions on how to lottery.
 If you have any questions, contact Kate St. Cyr at firstname.lastname@example.org.

-The prerequisites for ECON 970 are STATS 104 (or equivalent) and ECON 1010A/1011A.
+The prerequisites for ECON 970 are STATS 104 (or equivalent such as STAT 100, 110, or ECON 20) and ECON 1010A/1011A.
 Many of the tutorials recommend or require prior or concurrent enrollment in econometrics; however, each year we offer a few tutorials that do not have this requirement.

 Our Writing Economics guide is a great reference for students taking ECON 970, as well as for anyone doing any writing in economics (course paper, thesis, RAship, etc.).

 Need help with Stata or R?
-See the Stata Page for more details!
+See the Stata Canvas Page for more details!